-Executive Director of The Heart Hospital at Mercy Medical Center
+Executive Director of Heart and Vascular at Mercy Hospital

 President of Mercy Cardiovascular Institute (MCI)

-Ahmed El Ghamry Sabe, M.D., has been Director of Cardiovascular Services at Mercy Medical Center since 1996 and Director of the Cardiac Catheterization Laboratory since 1995.
-Dr. Sabe also serves as Co-Director of Mercy Medical Center’s Emergency Chest Pain Center.
+Ahmed El Ghamry Sabe, MD, has been Director of Cardiovascular Services at Mercy Hospital since 1996 and Director of the Cardiac Catheterization Laboratory since 1995.
+Dr. Sabe also serves as Co-Director of Mercy Hospital's Emergency Chest Pain Center.
 Dr. Sabe is a Harvard-trained interventional cardiologist.
 He previously served as an interventional cardiologist at Massachusetts General Hospital and was Director of Interventional Cardiology at Pennsylvania State University’s Milton Hershey Medical Center.